 Yuma offers a variety of opportunities for higher education within the local community, including a public two-year community college, a university branch campus and other programs.

-UNIVERSITY OF ARIZONA YUMA (Tanya Hodges: 928-271-9560 or Alberto Urbieta: 928-210-7202) The University of Arizona also has a presence here through a cooperative program with AWC and NAU, offering several degrees in agricultural sciences, engineering, Family Studies and Human Development, and Computer sciences.
+UNIVERSITY OF ARIZONA YUMA (Tanya Hodges: 928-271-9560 or Alberto Urbieta: 928-210-7202) The University of Arizona also has a presence here through a cooperative program with AWC, offering several degrees in agricultural sciences, engineering, Family Studies and Human Development, and Computer sciences.